compose-spec/compose-spec/03-compose-file.md

 Profiles allow to adjust the Compose application model for various usages and environments.
 A Compose implementation should allow the user to define a set of active profiles.
-The exact mechanism is implementation specific and MAY include command line flags, environment variables, etc.
+The exact mechanism is implementation specific and may include command line flags, environment variables, etc.

 The Services top-level element supports a `profiles` attribute to define a list of named profiles.
 Services without a `profiles` attribute set must always be enabled.
 A service must be ignored by the Compose